Major stock indexes end with modest gains on Wall Street

-Stocks pushed higher in afternoon trading Wednesday, as investors turn their focus to some strong earnings reports from Big Tech companies and hopes for getting more economic stimulus passed in Washington.
+Wall Street capped a choppy day of trading with modest gains Wednesday, as investors focused on some strong earnings reports from Big Tech companies while remaining cautiously optimistic that Washington will deliver more economic stimulus.

-Meanwhile shares of Amazon dropped 0.7% after the company reported a huge rise in quarterly profits.
-Amazon also said its founder and CEO Jeff Bezos would be stepping down as CEO to focus on broader work at the company.

-With Democrats and Republicans remaining far apart on support for President Joe Biden's $1.9 trillion stimulus package, investors are betting that the administration will opt for a reconciliation process to get the legislation through Congress.
+The S&P 500 inched up 0.1% after swinging between a gain of 0.6% and a loss of 0.3%.
+The tiny gain extended the benchmark index's winning streak to a third day.
+Energy, communications and financial stocks helped lift the market.
+Those gains were primarily kept in check by declines in companies that rely on consumer spending and technology stocks.
+Treasury yields and oil prices rose.

-GameStop and other recently high-flying stocks were up modestly.
-GameStop rose 14.4% and AMC added 17.6%.
+GameStop and other recently high-flying stocks notched modest gains Wednesday.
+GameStop rose 2.7% and AMC climbed 14.7%.
 The stocks have been caught up in a speculative frenzy by traders in online forums who seek to inflict damage on Wall Street hedge funds that have bet the stocks would fall.

-GameStop plunged 60% to $90 a share on Tuesday, and AMC Entertainment lost 41.2% to $7.82.
-Both companies have been in the spotlight for more than two weeks as investors pushed the stocks to astronomical levels.
+GameStop plunged 60% on Tuesday, and AMC Entertainment lost 41.2%.

-“There’s a tug of war that’s been brewing for a week or so now, that markets are ripe for a correction and whether the events of last wee are a precipitating event,” said Jamie Cox, managing partner at Harris Financial Group.

 Treasury Secretary Janet Yellen has called for a meeting with the Securities and Exchange Commission, Federal Reserve and others to discuss the recent volatility and to determine “whether recent activities are consistent with investor protection and fair and efficient markets,” White House press secretary Jen Psaki said.